ZixuanXu0116/2023-24-NBA-Championship-Prediction/README.md

 ## G. Reproducing Results

-### Since we haven't retrieved the schedule of the 2023-24 season, we tested our model on the 2022-23 season following the steps below, will update you to get the 2023-24 results soon!
+### Our current model is not the best, we will continue modifying it, but anyway, the process is completed.
+All the things left are to enhance the model's performance.

 ***Setup:***
 * Create a Google Cloud Platform (GCP) account and set up a project.